Educational Opportunity Fund

 The Chi Alpha Epsilon honor society recognizes the academic achievement of students, promotes continued high academic standards, and enables networking among its members. | more info

-Students in need of tutorial services can complete the tutoring request form with their EOF/MAP counselor to aid them in receiving tutorial services.
+Students in need of tutorial services can set up appointments through Starfish.
+Starfish allows students to set up appointments with tutors, professors, academic counselors, the writing center and many more services provided by Rowan.
 Students are encouraged to use the Academic Success Center and the Writing Lab for tutoring assistance.

 EOF Graduate Grant